axonops/cassandra-probe-csharp/docs/RESILIENT_CLIENT_IMPLEMENTATION.md

 ## Best Practices

+### Cassandra-Specific Best Practices

+1. **Consistency Level Selection**
+   - Use `LOCAL_ONE` for non-critical reads where eventual consistency is acceptable
+   - Use `LOCAL_QUORUM` for critical reads and most writes
+   - Avoid `ALL` or `QUORUM` across datacenters unless absolutely necessary
+   - Always use `LOCAL_*` consistency levels to avoid cross-DC latency

+2. **Query Patterns**
+   - Always mark read queries as idempotent: `.SetIdempotence(true)`
+   - Use prepared statements for frequently executed queries
+   - Avoid `SELECT *` - specify only needed columns
+   - Use partition keys in WHERE clauses for efficient queries

+3. **Connection Pool Management**
+   - Configure appropriate connection pool sizes based on workload
+   - Use aggressive connection refresh for recovered hosts
+   - Monitor connection pool metrics for saturation

+4. **Retry Strategy**
+   - Implement custom retry policies for your specific use cases
+   - Don't retry non-idempotent writes
+   - Use exponential backoff for retries
+   - Consider speculative execution for read-heavy workloads

+5. **Batch Operations**
+   - Use unlogged batches for performance when atomicity isn't required
+   - Keep batch sizes reasonable (< 100 statements)
+   - Group statements by partition key when possible
+   - Avoid cross-partition batches

+6. **Timeout Configuration**
+   - Set appropriate read/write timeouts based on your SLAs
+   - Use shorter timeouts for non-critical operations
+   - Configure client-side timeout slightly higher than server-side

+7. **Multi-Datacenter Considerations**
+   - Always specify local datacenter in configuration
+   - Implement application-level DC failover logic
+   - Monitor per-DC health metrics
+   - Use `LOCAL_*` consistency levels

+### General Resilient Client Best Practices

 1. **Single Instance**: Create one client per application
-2. **Idempotent Queries**: Mark all read queries as idempotent
-3. **Monitor Metrics**: Set up comprehensive monitoring
+2. **Monitor Metrics**: Set up comprehensive monitoring and alerting
-4. **Test Recovery**: Regularly test failure scenarios
+3. **Test Recovery**: Regularly test failure scenarios in staging
-5. **Configure for Environment**: Different settings for dev/prod
+4. **Configure for Environment**: Different settings for dev/prod
-6. **Document Configuration**: Keep configuration documented
+5. **Document Configuration**: Keep configuration documented
-7. **Review Logs**: Regular log analysis for patterns
+6. **Review Logs**: Regular log analysis for patterns
+7. **Circuit Breaker Tuning**: Adjust thresholds based on observed behavior

 ## Conclusion

-The ImprovedResilientCassandraClient provides true production-grade resilience with automatic recovery from all common failure scenarios.
+The ResilientCassandraClient provides true production-grade resilience with automatic recovery from all common failure scenarios.
 With proper configuration and monitoring, it eliminates the need for manual intervention or application restarts during Cassandra cluster issues.